Hakka people: Hakka in Hong Kong

-Taiwan
+Hakka in Taiwan

 The Hakka population in Taiwan is around 4.6 million people today.
-Hakka people comprise about 15 to 20% of the population of Taiwan and form the second-largest ethnic group in the country.
+Hakka comprise about 15 to 20% of Taiwanese people and form the second-largest ethnic group in the country.
 They are descended largely from Hakka who migrated from southern and northern Guangdong and western Fujian.
 The early Hakka immigrants were the island's first agriculturalists and formed the nucleus of the Chinese population, numbering tens of thousands at the time.
 They resided in "savage border districts, where land could be had for the taking, and where a certain freedom from official oppression was ensured."
 Back then the Hakka on Taiwan had gained a reputation with the authorities of being turbulent and lawless.

 In the past the Hakka in Taiwan owned matchlock muskets.
 Han people traded and sold matchlock muskets to the Taiwanese aborigines.
 The Aboriginals used their matchlock muskets to defeat the Americans in the Formosa Expedition.
 During the Sino-French War the Hakka and Aboriginals used their matchlock muskets against the French in the Keelung Campaign and Battle of Tamsui.

-Liu Mingchuan took measures to reinforce Tamsui, in the river nine torpedo mines were planted and the entrance was blocked with ballast boats filled with stone which were sunk on 3 September, matchlock armed "Hakka hill people" were used to reinforce the mainland Chinese battalion, and around the British Consulate and Customs House at the Red Fort hilltop, Shanghai Arsenal manufactured Krupp guns were used to form an additional battery.
+Liu Mingchuan took measures to reinforce Tamsui: in the river nine torpedo mines were planted, the entrance was blocked with ballast boats filled with stone which were sunk on 3 September, matchlock-armed 'Hakka hill people' were used to reinforce the mainland Chinese battalion, and around the British Consulate and Customs House at the Red Fort hilltop, Shanghai Arsenal manufactured Krupp guns were used to form an additional battery.

 Lin Ch'ao-tung (林朝棟) was the leader of the Hakka militia recruited by Liu Ming-ch'uan.

-The Hakka used their matchlock muskets to resist the Japanese invasion of Taiwan and Hakka Han people and Aboriginals conducted an insurgency against Japanese rule.
-The Hakka rose up against the Japanese in the Beipu uprising.
+The Hakka used their matchlock muskets to resist the Japanese invasion of Taiwan.
+Hakka people and Aboriginals conducted an insurgency against Japanese rule, rising up against the Japanese in the Beipu uprising.

 Taiwan's Hakka population concentrates in Hsinchu and Hsinchu County, Miaoli County and around Zhongli District in Taoyuan City and Meinong District in Kaohsiung and in Pingtung County, with smaller presences in Hualien County and Taitung County.
 In recent decades, many Hakka have moved to the largest metropolitan areas, including Taipei and Taichung.

 On 28 December 1988, 14,000 Hakka protestors took to the streets in Taipei to demand the Nationalist government to "return our mother tongue", carrying portraits of Sun Yat-sen. The movement was later termed "1228 Return Our Mother Tongue Movement".

 Hakka-related affairs in Taiwan are regulated by the Hakka Affairs Council.
 Hakka-related tourist attractions in Taiwan are Dongshih Hakka Cultural Park, Hakka Round House, Kaohsiung Hakka Cultural Museum, Meinong Hakka Culture Museum, New Taipei City Hakka Museum, Taipei Hakka Culture Hall and Taoyuan Hakka Culture Hall.